sciZer0/7/v/README.md

 <br><br><br>

-First of all, this is not a fact, this is just my opinion on a subject.
-The fact, if wanted, is here:<br>
+First of all, this is just my opinion on a subject.
+The great fact, if wanted, is here:<br>
 https://github.com/sciZer0/7/tree/main/a